jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.20.4 What is a super-large attachment and what is the difference from an ordinary attachment?

-As we know, an ordinary “Email Attachment” is 20M or 30M generally in size (subject to the setting by the administrator) and we still worry that if the mailbox of the other party can receive such a large attachment.
+As we know, an ordinary "Email Attachment" is 20M or 30M generally in size (subject to the setting by the administrator) and we still worry that if the mailbox of the other party can receive such a large attachment.
 Now, if your mailbox has opened the file transfer station, the large attachment of your mailbox can reach 1G (subject to the setting by the administrator), and you can send it to any email address.
 The recipient receives only the download link to large file, which is not subject to the capacity of the mailbox.

 Note: You can operate through IE browser; Firefox/Chrome/Safari browsers do not support the operation currently.